Put together an easy and inexpensive crocus planter for late winter or early spring using bulbs from the grocery store.

 Good idea to transplant them into something prettier.
 I’m envisioning this on my kitchen window sill right now!

-I had mine up there for awhile.
+I had mine up there for a while.
 Something pretty to look at while I’m doing dishes!

 Looks so fresh and pretty!
 Just what I need after this long winter!